LoneRifle/towing-hook/README.md

 - You are behind a corporate firewall that only allows outbound http(s) traffic

-- If you are using [stackblitz](https://stackblitz.com/), which runs Node.js
+- If you are using [StackBlitz](https://stackblitz.com/), which runs Node.js
   completely within the browser, and hence does not support socket connections

 ## Quickstart

-### Preparation
+Out-of-the-box, this package will route connections through a tunnel service maintained by the package author.
+You may wish to set-up your own tunnel service by following the instructions below.
+### Setting up a self-hosted tunnel service

-Host a tcp-over-websockets tunnel service.
+Use npx to run a tcp-over-websockets tunnel service.
 This will accept your websocket connection and make a socket connection on your behalf:

 ```sh
 $ DEBUG=tcp-over-websockets:* npx -p tcp-over-websockets tcp-over-websockets-server